-It is an intensive group-based program designed to help entrepreneurs start child care businesses in the following counties: Aroostook, Franklin, Oxford, Penobscot, Piscataquis, Somerset and Washington.
+The 2021 class is an intensive group-based program designed to help entrepreneurs start child care businesses in Lewiston and in the following counties: Aroostook, Franklin, Oxford, Penobscot, Piscataquis, Somerset and Washington.

-The first group will begin learning about how to start a child care business at the end of February 2020 in anticipation of opening their businesses by mid-August 2020.
-The program consists of four in-person weekend sessions in Waterville*, online learning sessions, one-on-one in-person or telephone meetings with a business advisor and individualized in-person or video coaching sessions with a child care mentor.
+Groups began learning about how to start a child care business in March 2021 in anticipation of opening their businesses by mid-August 2021.
+The six-month program consists of ten live in-person 2½ hour video workshops conducted via Zoom, 25 hours of on-demand online learning sessions, bi-weekly one-on-one meetings with a business advisor and personalized coaching sessions with a child care mentor.

 Participants will also be eligible to apply for special start-up child care business loans.

 What is the application process?

 The 2021 application round has closed.
 CEI will be accepting applications for the next cohort in 2022.

 Interested in applying for a future cohort?
 Sign up to be notified of future applications below:

 Where is the Child Care Business Lab located?

 Due to the COVID-19 pandemic, the 2021 Child Care Business Lab workshops and individual meetings with business advisors and child care mentors will take place via video calls using Zoom.